 There are a variety of other spas and massage therapists in town, so don’t fear if the Asheville Salt Cave is booked up.
 No matter which place you choose, a day at the spa is one of the most relaxing things to do in Asheville on a rainy day.

-12. Take In a Reading at Malaprop’s Bookstore and Cafe
+12. Peruse Malaprop’s Bookstore and Cafe

 A bookstore is such a cozy spot when it’s cool and gray outside, and Malaprop’s, one of several independent bookstores in the area, makes for one of the best rainy-day activities in Asheville.

 Not only do they carry a wide variety of popular, local, and off-the-beaten-path tomes, they even have a fun section called “Blind Date With a Bookseller,” where books are wrapped up to obscure their covers, and the bibliophiles that work at Malaprop’s write clues to who might like this book: “mystery, murder, secrets,” or “adventurous, otherworldly, insightful.”

 While you browse, sip a tasty drink from the cafe, which also has a to-go window if you need to get java and dash away to another activity.
 In the evenings, book clubs and author readings give you a fun way to enjoy beloved or new literature and expand your mind.

 If you’ve got the itch to find a great new outfit or browse for the perfect gift, the Asheville Mall offers dozens of retailers to satisfy your shopping itch.

 In the food court, a Fisher-Price-themed playground lets the littlest visitors jump, slide, and climb all over Thomas the Tank Engine and his green train friend Percy, burning off some steam even on the wettest of days.
 There’s even a Build-a-Bear Workshop to create memories of Asheville that your child can hug and snuggle all the way home.